thechicketarian/Employee-Tracker-CMS/README.md

 # Employee Tracker CMS
 ## Description
 This project uses command-line application to generate manage employee information.
+Within this application you are able to view all the employees, departments, and roles.
+In addition, you are able to also add and delete data as needed.
+Please see demo below.
 ## Contents
 *[Installation](#installation)\
 *[Usage](#usage)\
 *[Video Demo](#demo)\
 ## Installation
 We are installing this application via the command-line using using Node.js, Inquirer, and MySQL.
 ## Usage
 At this moment you are able to use this command line application to access the employee database, and add information.
 ## Tests